 We have designed different project logos and we all have chosen one logo which symbolizes our project.
-The logo which you can also see on the front page of this flyer, consists of six doves, one partner country, the same direction.
+The logo which you can also see on the front page of this flyer, consists of six doves one partner country the same direction.

-In order to achieve to awareness of the variable peace and democrathe students some how however per democracy and the variable their lives for these in their names written because of their viewill find his or her accordingly.
+In order to achieve to awareness of the variable peace and democration the students some who were peace and the their lives for these their names written because of their variable will find his or her accordingly.

-Our aim is a young against war, awa supporting the world minded, understand the other people.
+Our aim is a youn against war, awas supporting the world minded, understand the other people.